pcattori/writing/the-machine-learning-landscape/index.md

 > ...cannot get smarter without **manual tuning**

-“Unsupervised Learning” is a misnomer in that no learning is taking place.
+In my eyes, “Unsupervised Learning” is a misnomer in that no _learning_ is taking place.
 These systems **do not learn** from observations nor experience, so changing the code or tuning parameters manually are the main ways to make Unsupervised Learning systems smarter.
 Simple clustering algorithms fit in this bucket.
-Anything beyond simple clustering is still being researched but not used widely in industry.

 **Example**: Netflix groups similar movies into custom genres.